-The Association for Energy Affordability, Inc received referrals from various property management groups in the month of February 2011.
-AEA account managers have worked successfully with these management groups to complete the portfolio application process of their buildings.
-The completion of common area surveys and in-unit direct installs are scheduled to begin in March 2011.
+The Association for Energy Affordability, Inc. received a portfolio application from Coney Realty Management, a property management firm, during the month of July 2011.
+An AEA account manager has worked successfully with this management group to complete the portfolio application process of these 14 buildings.
+The common area surveys and in-unit direct installs will begin in the month of August 2011.